Is there anything more traditional than authentic Greek Lamb recipes?

-Is there anything more traditional than cooking Greek lamb on Easter Sunday?
-Not for a Greek there isn’t.
-Celebrate Easter with what is the best meat you can roast, either in an oven, on the Weber bbq or if you are lucky enough, on the spit (rotisserie).
+Celebrate Easter – or any other special occasion – with what is arguably the best meat you can roast, either in an oven, on the Weber BBQ or if you are lucky enough, on the spit (rotisserie).

-Simple to prepare and cook greek lamb is a great dish when cooking for a crowd.
-The scent of roasting lamb combined with garlic, rosemary and lemon is one of life’s great pleasures.
-It is a classic dish and leaves the host or hostess with plenty of time to entertain and impress your friends and family.
+Simple to prepare and cook, Greek lamb is a great dish to make, especially when cooking for a crowd.
+The scent of roasting lamb combined with garlic, rosemary, and lemon is one of life’s great pleasures.
+If you were hoping to find the best lamb recipes for dinner party menus, you’re in the right place.

 Greek Lamb in Greece and Around The World

-It is very traditional in Greece to break the Lent fast on Easter Sunday feasting on roast lamb, roast potatoes and village salad.
+It is very traditional in Greece to break the Lent fast on Easter Sunday feasting on Greek-style roast lamb, roast potatoes and village salad.
 Family groups (and invited friends) often gather at a designated house to enjoy the roasted lamb being cooked on a spit.

 Other great ways to cook Greek lamb to enjoy: